Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/Thinking_in_React.md

 ==To make the UI interactive, you need to let users change your underlying data model.
 You will use *state* for this.==

 ==Think of state as the **minimal set of changing data that your app needs to remember**==.
 The most important principle for structuring state is to keep it DRY (Don’t Repeat Yourself). ==Figure out the absolute minimal representation of the state your application needs and _compute everything else on-demand_==.
 For example, if you’re building a shopping list, you can store the items as an array in state.
-If you want to also display the number of items in the list, don’t store the number of items as another state value—instead, read the length of your array.
+If you want to also display the number of items in the list, don’t store the number of items as another state value — instead, read the length of your array.

 Which of the data that your application has are state?
 Identify the ones that are not: